ongr-archive/MagentoSyncModule/README.rst

 Updating magento cart from ONGR can be achieved by sending any request to magento with ``OngrProducts`` parameter. ``OngrProducts`` should be array of products where key is product id and value quantity.

-If ``OngrUrl`` parameter is provided module will redirect to that url after cart is updated.
+If ``OngrUrl`` parameter is provided module will redirect to that url after cart is updated or after successful login or logout.